A Raging Bull

 “What is all of this?
 Who are these children?”, asked John.

 Betty slowly sat up and wiped her tears on her dress.
 With an unnerved tone she finally caught her breath and said, “This painting used to hang at a Church that was a part of a boarding school in Canada.
 It’s where I’m from.
 I’m part of the Saulteaux people from Sault St. Marie.
-These people were my family…..my friends.
+These people were my family and their friends.
 They were all rounded up and sent to these boarding schools, but they never came home.
 They died.
-They all died.”
+They all died, John.”

-John sat back and watched the woman, who all of a sudden seemed like a young girl, and shook his head in astonishment.
+John sat back and watched the woman, who all of a sudden seemed much older, and he shook his head in astonishment.

 “What do you mean they all died?”